Updated December 2024

 Companies have always been concerned about maintaining the security of their networks.
 But the issue has grown even more urgent since COVID-19 brought on a huge shift to remote work and online services.

-Looking ahead, the Government of Canada Job Bank forecasts good-to-very-good demand for cybersecurity specialists in most provinces through 2025.
+Looking ahead, the Government of Canada Job Bank forecasts moderate-to-good demand for cybersecurity specialists in most provinces through 2026.

 The bottom line: Organizations will continue to need more skilled pros who can shore up network defenses and take action against threats.